Day 1: Monday, 15 Aug, 2022

 In the morning we will have the opportunity to shoot Mocanita, the only fully-functional narrow-gauge steam train, as it goes through the deciduous forests of the Vaser Valley.
 You can marvel at the vividly colored hardwood forests, mingled with the deep green of the coniferous forests.
 In autumn the sight is quite spectacular and worth the stop.

 Then we will leave Maramures behind and head to Bucovina, also called the “land of painted monasteries”.

-The road to Bucovina passes by beautiful mountainous passes and, with the fall colors at their best, we will make sure that we will stop and photograph the scenery of the Carpathian Mountains.
+The road to Bucovina passes by beautiful mountainous passes and we will make sure that we will stop and photograph the scenery of the Carpathian Mountains.